-Janaki, while looking away from her father's eyes, said, 'I promise, I will visit it with you soon.
-We both shall visit it together.
-Our love for our fellow tribesmen and women across the line is stronger than the lines that they have divided us with.
-It will take us to where we belong, and we will see it with our own eyes, spread love to the people living there, and tell them that we are not enemies as they have made us to be.'

-Jagat hopelessly saw hope in Janaki's words, again.
+'I promise, I will visit it with you soon.
+We both shall Bombs started pouring in, and the soldiers immediately visit it together.
+Our love for our fellow tribesmen and dispersed to their respective locations on the posts. women across the line is stronger than the lines that The last soldier standing ordered her to move back or they have divided us with.
+It will take us to where we else he would have to call one of his seniors to come belong, and we will see it with our own eyes, spread love and intervene.
+Hearing the commotion, a junior officer to the people living there, and tell them that we are not came out of the bunker.
+Others in the group had already enemies as they have made us to be.' apprised him of this mad lady enquiring about strange Jagat hopelessly saw hope in Janaki's words, again. things.
+He requested Jagat move back immediately, as